RoEdAl/rpi0-cross-compile/README.md

       |      ^~~~
 ```

-This issue can be easly fixed just by adding `-marm` option:
+This issue can be easly fixed just by adding `-marm` option (`-mthumb` is a default in modern compilers):

 ```sh
 arm-linux-gnueabihf-gcc -marm -mcpu=arm1176jzf-s -mfloat-abi=hard -mfpu=vfp -o hello-world hello-world.c